ncsa/MayomicsVC/src/shell/README.md

 1. A colon after the letter means that it is mandatory and if the colon is not present, it means that it is optional.

-2. Hence, we prepend the list before the colon because if an invalid option is provided, than the " \? " will be called.
-The only reason to allow the getops fuction to land to the "/?" case is if we have invalid option to prepend the list by a colon.

-3. Each colon is being read separately.
+2. Each colon is being read separately.
 The getopts loop is reading consecutively.
 The case command assigns each argument entered to a variable and checks to make sure that a valid argument was entered for the options that require one.
 For example, ‘-d’ is the debug command and should never receive an argument following it.
 If it did, this would throw an error.

-4. The colon at the beginning of the list turns off bash’s built-in error reporting, allowing us to handle errors with our checkArg function and the functions that follow, and allowing us to handle no arguments and bad arguments in a more meaningful way.
+3. The colon at the beginning of the list turns off bash’s built-in error reporting, allowing us to handle errors with our checkArg function and the functions that follow, and allowing us to handle no arguments and bad arguments in a more meaningful way.
 If you pass in an option that is not recognized, the case statement will reach “/?” and it will print an invalid option statement.
 The final colon case is to ensure that every required option received an argument.

 </details>